- Employee performance reviews should cover communication, collaboration, reliability, work quality, problem-solving, and timeliness.

-Another cost-saving system is a professional employer organization (PEO) like Insperity or ADP Workforce Now.
-Ideal for small and midsize companies looking to reduce their HR expenditures, this option allows you to outsource performance reviews and other HR tasks through a co-employment arrangement – a contractual agreement where the provider assumes responsibility for assigned tasks.
+Professional employer organization (PEO) companies offer another way for small and midsize businesses to provide effective employee feedback.
+The best PEO services let you outsource performance reviews and other HR tasks through a co-employment arrangement – a contractual agreement where the provider assumes responsibility for assigned tasks.

-Using the PEO company’s apps, managers and employees have real-time access to payroll, time and benefits.
-PEOs also provide the full range of professional HR benefits, including compliance with the latest employment regulations.
+Using the PEO company’s apps, managers and employees have real-time access to payroll, time, and benefits.
+PEOs also provide a full range of professional HR benefits, including compliance with the latest employment regulations.

 Performance review examples and templates

-The entire performance review process can be a difficult time for both managers and employees, especially when they don’t have an established framework to guide the conversation.
-A review template is necessary to ensure successful interactions throughout your organization.
+The entire performance review process can be challenging for managers and employees, especially when they don’t have an established framework to guide the conversation.
+A review template helps ensure successful interactions throughout your organization.